voxpupuli/puppet-systemd/README.md

 ```

 If you're using "template" units (those with a `@` in it), you can
-simply enable it with a `service` resource.
+simply enable an instance of the template with a `service` resource.
 This, for example, will
 enable the `foo@bar` service unit, based on the `foo@` template:

 ```puppet